nye-duo/Duo-DSpace/docs/system/PLUGINS.md

 **Co-Dependencies**: None

-### no.uio.duo.DuoInstallConsumer
+### no.uio.duo.DuoEventConsumer
 **Interface**: org.dspace.event.Consumer

 **Feature**: StudentWeb

-**Function**: Used to embargo/withdraw StudentWeb items with a "fail" grade on submission to the archive
+**Function**: Used to embargo/withdraw StudentWeb items with a "fail" grade on submission to the archive, and subsequent modifications

 **Configured In**: dspace.cfg